AVAILABLE ON DVD

 REVIEWED BY: Dr Lenera, Official HCF Critic

 On their father’s death, siblings Eli and Nellie Pledge inherit a pickle factory in Colne, in the north of England, but it’s soon the summer holiday, and the entire factory is closed down.
-Nellie and Eli go to Blackpool where Mrs Rowbottom the landlady of their boarding house run by landlady Mrs. Rowbottom, whose eyes light upon Eli.
+Nellie and Eli go to Blackpool where the eyes of landlady of their boarding house, Mrs. Rowbottom, alight upon Eli.
 The womansising Ei, though, only has eyes for the younger Freda.
 Then Eli sees a chance to further his financial ambitions by marrying off Nellie to Vernon Smallpiece, a colleague in the pickling business, and decides to play matchmaker….